WANT TO SAVE THIS RECIPE?

 Step 2: Cook beef

 For the sloppy joe filling, heat olive oil in a large sauté pan over medium-high heat until it shimmers.
-Add your ground beef in a single layer and - here's the key to developing deep flavor - resist the urge to stir it right away!
+Add your ground beef in a single layer, spreading it evenly.

 Let it cook undisturbed for about 3 minutes until the bottom develops a beautiful brown crust.
 This step is crucial for building flavor through the Maillard reaction.